 - Raise whether your accommodation/airfare will be covered.
 Airfare includes your inbound flight plus any return visits home during your contract

-- Ask about other benefits, such as subsided travel to and from work and healthcare in Qatar
+- Ask about other benefits, such as subsided travel to and from work and healthcare in Qatar.
+Will they supply you with health insurance?

 Moving to Qatar is a fairly major undertaking, so leave no stone unturned!